arndff/fpl-rivals-tracker/README.md

 829593
 ```

 **Important**: Each line should contain a single ID.
 And there's no newline after the last ID.
-The file **must** have this structure, otherwise the script won't work properly.
+Your file with rivals IDs **must** have this structure, otherwise the script won't work properly.
 Notice how after each ID, there's no other characters.

-Inside the project's directory, I have a folder called ```data``` and the file: ```example_file_with_ids.txt``` is located inside it.
-So here's how I run the script:
+Here's how the script can be run with the aforemetnioned file:

 ```
 python3 main.py data/example_file_with_ids.txt